JBW-byte/Cyberman-Dynamic-Foobar2000-Theme/README.md

 JSplitter v4.0.4.4-beta https://foobar2000.club/forum/viewtopic.php?t=6378 <br>

-open Foobar goto file/prefrences click components and select install, select all the plugins you have downloaded and click open and apply, foobar will restart.
+Install -> open Foobar goto file/prefrences click components and select install, select all the plugins you have downloaded and click open and apply, foobar will restart.
 ##
 <br>
 VU skin, extract zip to foobar2000/components